1401 (27th October)

 There were rumours at court that Edmund Beaufort was interested in marrying Catherine.

-Catherine secretly married or entered into a romantic relationship with Owen Tudor who was the keeper of her wardrobe.
+Catherine secretly married or entered into a romantic relationship with Owen Tudor who may have been the keeper of her wardrobe or her server.

 Some sources state that an act was passed that Catherine could not remarry without the consent of the King and council.
 However, no record of the act exists today.
-There was an act that banned marriage between someone from Wales and someone from England.
+There was, however, an act that banned marriage between someone from Wales and someone from England.

 1429 (6th November)